-It is thought that a horse with kissing spines typically feels consistent, low-grade pain from its back because the spinous processes (the sections of bone that point upward from the main vertebrae that carry the spinal column) press against or rub on each other during movement.
+A horse with kissing spines is thought to feel consistent, low-grade pain from its back because the spinous processes (the sections of bone that point upward from the main vertebrae that carry the spinal column) press against or rub on each other during movement.
 The veterinary description of kissing spines is impingement (when the bones are touching) or overriding (when the bones overlap) dorsal spinous processes (IDSP/ODSP).

 The bones with the spinous processes run from the first thoracic vertebra (T1) at the horse’s withers to the last lumbar vertebra (L6) at the point of the hip, with the T13 to T18 bones being the most commonly affected.
 This is the area where the saddle and the rider are located.

-It is important to be aware that although changes on X-rays can be readily identified, they are insufficient to make a diagnosis.
-Many horses with changes on X-ray do not show any discomfort.
+It is important to be aware that although changes on X-rays can be readily identified, they are typically insufficient to make a diagnosis.
+Many horses with changes on X-ray do not show any signs of discomfort.
 This is certainly a challenging condition with more to it that might at first appear.

 Typical signs of kissing spines

 The signs of kissing spines can be subtle and are non-specific, but may include: